Margin And Collateral Requirements For Physical Gold Traders

 Why Producer-Funded Gold Traders Need Margin And First Loss Capital

-In practice, a trader might:
+In practice, a trader may:

 Collateral Management Agreements, Vaults, And Origin Jurisdictions

-Typical patterns include:
+Common patterns include:

 Crucially, the financier only treats gold as collateral once title has passed into a controlled storage arrangement.
 Before that, the metal belongs to the producer or refinery.
 The trader cannot use that future metal as collateral for the letter of credit that pays the producer, because the bank needs recourse to assets the trader actually owns or controls.
+This framework reflects standard market practice observed across established physical bullion dealers and counterparties such as US Gold and Coin.

 Payment Structures: SBLC, DLC, CAD, And Open Account In Producer-Funded Flows